syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <table>
 <th style="font-size:14px" width="100px">Issue
 </th>
-<th style="font-size:14px">Syncfusion.Pdf.PdfException: Exception has been thrown by the target of an invocation" in Mac machine.
+<th style="font-size:14px">Syncfusion.Pdf.PdfException: Exception has been thrown by the target of an invocation" in the Mac machine.
 </th>

 <tr>